apdullahyayik/Tr-topicter/README.md

 ### Installation

-TrTopic requires [Python](https://python.org/) v3+ to run.
+TrTopic requires [Python](https://python.org/) >= 3.4 to run.
-It is tried successfully at Windows 10, Ubuntu 20.04 and OSX Catalina 10.15.7
+It is tested on Windows 10, Ubuntu 20.04 and OSX Catalina 10.15.7

-Install the dependencies and start using.
+Easily install using pip

 ```sh
 $ pip install trtopicter